top of page

 The EPSRC Supergen Energy Networks Hub Risk and Resilience Day is continuing the tradition of the previous Durham Risk Day series (2010-2014) and is an annual seminar for researchers involved in all aspects of risk and uncertainty analysis applied to current and future power and energy systems.

-We had great events in Manchester in 2018, Cambridge in 2019, Glasgow in 2020, London in 2023, and most recently in Newcastle in 2024.
-The 2025 event will take place in Birmingham!
+We have had great events in Manchester in 2018, Cambridge in 2019, Glasgow in 2020, London in 2023, and Newcastle in 2024.
+Our road-trip continues and this year we are off to Birmingham!

 This one-day event will showcase the best research and industrial applications across the following topics: